Belgabor/Psi-Spells/README.md

 You are completely free to use these spells any way you wish.
 Of course I appreciate a mention, but I don't require it =)

 ## Dig
 These spells are 3x3 mining spells.
 In contrast to the popular one found at [http://pastebin.com/JHAg8JMA](http://pastebin.com/JHAg8JMA) (Author unknown to me), these work along all 3 axes but do require greater infusion.
 The spell ```dig``` is for CAD use and requires a CAD capable of complexity 25 and bandwidth 8.
 The ```dig tool``` spells are for use in Psimetal tools.
 Version ```A``` requires complexity 19 and bandwidth 7, ```B``` 23 and 7 respectively (as of beta 16 no longer an improvement).
-The collect spell draws in broken blocks as well.
+The collect spells draw in broken blocks as well.

 Tested Psi vsersion: beta-16